Klipper 3D Printer Firmware - What is it? Why do I want it?

 Raspberry pi's low power processors are great for running Klipper by themselves as long as you do not need a webcam and you are using the standalone Klipper interface.

 Octoprint can be a bit bloated for it and a webcam does have a tendency to bog it down.
 But if you are looking for something to simply run the printer remotely and run Klipper at the same time, it does run fine on a Raspberry pi zero.

 Klipper supports most common controller boards out there.
 You can take a look at the Klipper github to see if your specific printer or controller board does have an example configuration.

 If it does not you can see if the MCU of your motherboard supports with Klipper.
 If the processor supports, you'll be able to flash to the board.
 If you know the pin out of the board, you are able to make a configuration for Klipper.
 Klipper does support many different styles of mcu, and controller boards.

 Most common 3D printers are supported by Klipper and do have example firmwares to help get you started.
-The Klipper installation process on the Creality Ender 3 is only about a 10 to 15 minute setup.
+You need only 10 - 15 minutes to install and setup Klipper onto Creality Ender 3.

 Unfortunately no firmware is perfect.
 There are some things that some people would consider downsides to running Klipper as their firmware on their 3D printer.

 1. Complex Installation and Setup Procedures of Klipper Firmware

 The first thing that most people will encounter is the installation of Klipper itself.